 2 The Radiocommunication Rapporteurs should be responsible for coordination of vocabulary and related subjects within their own Radiocommunication Study Groups and with other Radiocommunication Groups; the objective being to achieve the agreement of the Study Groups concerned on the proposed terms and definitions.

-3 The Rapporteurs shall be responsible for liaison between their Radiocommunication Study Group and CCV (see Resolution ITU-R 36) and encouraged to participate in any face-to-face meeting of CCV (see Resolution ITU-R 36) that may be held.
+3 The Rapporteurs shall be responsible for liaison between their Radiocommunication Study Groups and CCV (see Resolution ITU-R 36) and encouraged to participate in any meeting of CCV (see Resolution ITU-R 36) that may be held.

 ______________